ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 entries are available.
 To retrieve the next set of entries the ``next()`` method is available.

 .. note:: Before the ``next()`` method can be called the first API must have completed.
-This should not be an issue if a user click triggers the next call, however if the ``next()`` method is being called programmaticly then it should be passed in a function to the ``retrieve()`` method.
+This should not be an issue if a user click triggers the next call, however if the ``next()`` method is being called programmatically then it should be passed in a function to the ``retrieve()`` method.

 .. note:: The ``next()`` method will return the same number of results defined in the ``resultsLimit()`` or the number of results remaining.
 The same 'done' and 'error' callbacks are also used for the next set of results.

 Security Labels Retrieve
 ------------------------